 Expert interview: Mr Richard Villar, leading Orthopaedic Surgeon and former Surgeon to the British Army Special Air Service Regiment, explains posterior cruciate ligament surgery.

 A lesser proportion of PCL injuries require surgical intervention.
 However, in more serious cases, in particular, in those in which other structures within the knee joint have been injured, surgery may be recommended.
 Surgery may also be indicated if the conservative management has not aided the stability of the knee sufficiently over a period of time.

 In general, those who have sustained a PCL injury normally have good recovery rates, with most being able to return to sporting activities at the same level as before the injury.
 However, full recovery from cruciate ligament damage is highly dependent on the ability to adhere to a strict rehabilitation program.

-Recovery from PCL reconstruction surgery is initially quite quick from the surgery itself to getting back on your feet although it is a longer process to get back to sports.
-Villar recommends a minimum 6 months and up to a year.
+Recovery from PCL reconstruction surgery is initially quite quick from the surgery itself to getting back on your feet, although it is a long process to get back to sports.
+Villar recommends a minimum of 6 months and up to a year.